Today is Presidents’ Day in the United States. If you didn’t know, President Nixon started Presidents’ Day to honor all past presidents of the U.S.

 James Madison

-He was one of the Founding Fathers and fourth president of the United States.
+He was one of the Founding Fathers and the fourth president of the United States.
 A student of law and classical political theory, Madison was the leading author of the Bill of Rights.

 James Monroe